jobergner/backent-cli/README.md

 ```

 # Start Experimenting!
 Explore backent-cli and its features with the Inspector and toy around until you feel comfortable.
+You may also want to explore the generated code itself!
 ```bash
 # set up directories
 mkdir backent_example; cd backent_example;